aceofgreens/aceofgreens.github.io/_posts/2023-08-09-from_perception_to_action.md

 ### Attention
 Out visual feed is very rich in information.
 However, not all of it is useful given a particular task.
 We attend to only some parts of the visual information.
 Whether it is covert attention (fixed gaze, but attending to objects in the peripheral vision) or overt (focusing the gaze on an object of interest), two main areas are activated: the [intraparietal sulcus](https://en.wikipedia.org/wiki/Intraparietal_sulcus) and the [frontal eye field](https://en.wikipedia.org/wiki/Frontal_eye_fields) in the prefrontal cortex.
 In fact, it's common to label areas like these, which are often interconnected and active during the same time as [brain networks](https://en.wikipedia.org/wiki/Large-scale_brain_network).
 The dorsal attention network, containing the two regions mentioned above, is one of these and its main role is to manage [visuospatial attention](https://en.wikipedia.org/wiki/Visual_spatial_attention).
 It is a "top-down" attention network.
 The task is set up in the prefrontal cortex and based on it, attention is used to enhance or inhibit useful/useless signal streams or create a template against which objects can be matched (in a matching task).

-The other attention network is the [ventral attention](https://en.wikipedia.org/wiki/Salience_network) one which is "bottom up" and is responsible for detecting unexpected or behaviorally relevant "salient" stimuli.
+The other attention network is the [ventral attention](https://en.wikipedia.org/wiki/Salience_network) one which is "bottom up" and is responsible for detecting unexpected or behaviorally relevant, "salient" stimuli.
 Key regions here include the temporoparietal junction (TPJ) and the ventral frontal cortex.
 The latter of these is activated whenever we are making decisions regarding visual/auditory tasks like driving (visual input, manual output) and talking at the same time (auditory input, vocal output).
 In those cases the ventral prefrontal cortex becomes a bottleneck because computation for two different tasks has to happen *sequentially*, which takes time.
 When driving this increased reaction time can be problematic in certain situations.
 That is why multitasking is hard and people should spend their attention carefully.

 ### Memory
 We do not know that much about the low-level details of how memories are formed, represented, or retrieved.
 But we know that the [hippocampus](https://en.wikipedia.org/wiki/Hippocampus) has a lot to do with it.
 Its fundamental role is to represent the location of the person in space.
 It is activated in two cases: when solving tasks like planning how to get from point A to point B, and when conjuring up events from the past.
 In fact, such past events are called [episodic memory](https://en.wikipedia.org/wiki/Episodic_memory) - personal memories of events from your life, essentially state transitions *very roughly* like $(s_t, a_t, r_t, t, s_{t+1}, a_{t+1}, r_{t+1}, t+1, ...)$.